AdobeDocs/analytics.en/help/implement/vars/config-vars/trackingserversecure.md

 The Web SDK uses [!UICONTROL Edge domain] to handle both Tracking Server and Secure Tracking Server.
 You can set the desired [!UICONTROL Edge domain] value when configuring the Web SDK extension.

 1. Log in to [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection) using your AdobeID credentials.
-1. Click the desired tag property.
+1. Select the desired tag property.
-1. Go to the [!UICONTROL Extensions] tab, then click the **[!UICONTROL Configure]** button under [!UICONTROL Adobe Experience Platform Web SDK].
+1. Go to the [!UICONTROL Extensions] tab, then select the **[!UICONTROL Configure]** button under [!UICONTROL Adobe Experience Platform Web SDK].
 1. Set the desired **[!UICONTROL Edge domain]** text field.

 See [Configure the Adobe Experience Platform Web SDK extension](https://experienceleague.adobe.com/docs/experience-platform/edge/extension/web-sdk-extension-configuration.html) in the Web SDK documentation for more information.